 How much does it cost to register a trade mark?

 Costs are very much dependent upon the countries in which you are interested.
 Also, costs will be higher depending on the range of products and services for which the trade mark registration will protected.
 Products and services are grouped together into 45 different ‘classes’.
 The more classes the application covers, the higher the costs.
-As a very rough guideline, a UK trade mark application covering one class of goods or services would cost £500**, with each additional class costing an extra £150**.
-In contrast, the rough costs for a EUTM application covering three classes would be around £1,500** with an extra £275** for each additional class.
-These indicative costs assume that the application encounters no problems (e.g. official objections or third party oppositions).
+As a very rough guideline, a UK trade mark application covering one class of goods or services would cost around £1,300** with an extra £200** for the second class and an extra £100** for each additional class.
+These indicative costs are for filing only.
 Costs will increase, perhaps very significantly, if problems arise.
 The ‘Madrid Protocol’ system is very variable in terms of costs.

 Are there any restrictions on what sort of trade marks can be registered?

 In the UK and EU, a trade mark must be distinctive enough to identify one particular company or person and cannot describe the goods or services being offered, nor be the usual or generic term for those goods or services.
 Also, the mark must not conflict with an existing registered trade mark owned by another party.
 A registration for an identical or similar mark, covering identical or similar goods or services can represent a barrier to registration, particularly if there is a likelihood that consumers will be confused between the two trade marks.
 Unregistered trade marks owned by other people can also pose problems, as can marks with a reputation.
 It is possible to register many different kinds of trade marks.
 In addition to words and logos, the shape of packaging, sounds and slogans can all be registered, provided that they comply with the requirements stated above.